AidanFoushee/week01/README.md

 # Overview

 This is the classic Hello World program.
-I wrote it to demonstrate my developement environment using Python
+I wrote it to demonstrate my developement environment using Python.

-My software is a very simple demonstration of the classic Hello World program.
+My software is a very simple demonstration of the classic Hello World program in Spanish.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)